top of page

 Findlay:

 My dear man.
 Finance, in a sense, I think it is true to say, has got nothing to do with the development of first-class mediumship.
-You don’t need to have money in the bank to become a good medium.
+You don’t have to have money in the bank to become a good medium.

 No. No, that’s true.